 We invite the submission of abstracts in English for a 20-minute presentation followed by a short Q&A (10 min.).
 Please send your abstract (max.
-250 words) as a .docx and .pdf file no later than July 31, 2021, to Dr. Mohammadreza Hassanzadeh Javanian (email@example.com).
+250 words) as a .docx or .pdf file no later than July 31, 2021, to Dr. Mohammadreza Hassanzadeh Javanian (firstname.lastname@example.org).
 All accepted submissions will be notified by August 31, 2021.

 - A selection of contributions will be published in a peer-reviewed volume to be submitted to an international publisher.